SUNRUSE-Junk-Drawer/narragen/README.md

 ## Example script

-The defdinition of a basic environment; three entities describing rooms, which are linked by entities describing doors and stairs (in pairs denoting opposite directions):
+The definition of a basic environment; three entities describing rooms, which are linked by entities describing doors and stairs (in pairs denoting opposite directions):